ppbrown/csszengarden.com/readme.md

 "A demonstration of what can be accomplished through CSS-based design"

 (Phil's notes: I dont have anything to add to the source.
 I only forked it because it is so amazing, I want to make sure this is never lost!!

+ If you are even vaguely considering creating a web page, and have never seen what is possible with CSS, I strongly recommend you click through and gaze in wonder at what is indeed possible.
+All the examples have the identical page contents, merely presented with a different CSS style.

  Original README follows...)

 ============================================================================